 Looking into the Crystal Ball

 So where do we go from here?
 How will product management change over the next 20 years, and which role will agile methods play—if any?

 Without having a crystal ball at my disposal, I believe that the future of product management will be shaped by our ability to address the product management challenges mentioned above.
-I sincerely hope that in 20 years from now, empowerment will no longer be a significant issue, product roles will be better understood and more effectively applied, and product discovery and strategy will always be practiced by anybody who manages or owns a product.
+I sincerely hope that in 20 years from now, empowerment will no longer be a significant issue, product roles will be better understood and more effectively applied, and product strategy will always be practiced by anybody who manages or owns a product.
 I also believe that agile methods will continue to enrich product management, alongside other influences that have emerged in the last few years including Lean Startup and business modelling.